What is the Collapse UMI Duplicates and Separate Barcodes operation?

 To specify Collapse UMI Duplicates and Separate Barcodes options, select one or more nucleotide sequences or lists in your folder and select Collapse UMI Duplicates & Separate Barcodes... in the Pre-processing dropdown.

 To run the Collapse UMI Duplicates and Separate Barcodes operation, select options relevant to your sequence data in the dialog that appears and click Run.
 The operation will output a Nucleotide Sequence List of collapsed sequences and a report detailing how sequences were grouped, collapsed and discarded (based on quality options).

 Once barcodes have been identified, the barcoded sequences can be annotated by using the Single Clone Analysis operation, which will identify the dominant chain(s) present for each barcode.
-For an example of a workflow for analysing barcoded data, refer to the tutorial here.
+For an example of a workflow for analysing barcoded data, refer to NGS tutorial 3 here.

 You may choose to discard all sequences that don't contain any of the named barcodes you specified by selecting the Discard sequences not matching names barcodes option.
 You will be notified of how many sequences were discarded in the report produced by the operation.

 - You have the option to discard sequences where the barcode they are assigned to contains less than a specified number of sequences (the Discard barcodes containing fewer than input field) or less than a specified percentage of the dominant barcode (the of dominant barcode (whichever is higher) input field).
 The number of sequences discarded due to this option will be shown to you in the report produced by the operation.

 Important: Tick the UMI checkbox to specify that your sequences have UMIs after barcodes (if present) and before TSOs (if present).